-I am a freelance R trainer and consultant, and live in Almere, the Netherlands.
-I moved back to the Netherlands in 2018, having been away for 18 years.
-Most recently I was an Associate Professor at the Hawkesbury Institute for the Environment (Western Sydney University), where I worked on models of vegetation function and structure, as support for global models of climate change impact.
-In practice I worked with lots of datasets, collected at field or glasshouse studies on climate change impacts on plants, and I coded.
-A lot.
+Before moving back to the Netherlands in 2018, I was an Associate Professor at the Hawkesbury Institute for the Environment (Western Sydney University), where I worked on models of vegetation function and structure, as support for global models of climate change impact.
+I worked daily with complex datasets arising from scientific field experiments, in field and glasshouse studies on climate change impacts on plants.

 In the nineties, I studied Forestry at Wageningen University.
 I quickly realized I enjoyed programming, and developing mathematical models, and customized my studies to include a lot of quantitative subjects.
 In 2000, I moved to Idaho (USA) to start on my PhD, where I developed a predictive model of forest growth, taking into account variations in the weather, forest attributes, and our understanding of tree physiology.
 In 2001 one of my supervisors suggested I learn the R language - a nerdy affair in those days.
 I was quickly hooked.
 From 2004 to 2008 I lived in Helsinki, Finland, where I worked as a post-doc on various models of tree and forest functioning.